 Imagine if you use a different set of free weights workouts for the same purpose?
 Not cool to me!

-However, if your goal is to build more strength and muscles, then definitely you’ll need the free weights, although the risk is much higher especially for beginners.
+However, if your goal is to build more strength and muscles, then definitely you’ll need the free weights, although the risk is much higher, especially for beginners.

 What Are The Pros and Cons Between Resistance Bands And Free Weights?

 The resistance bands are so portable and light, and convenient to bring with you whenever you are traveling.
-You won’t even think of carrying the free weights with you while traveling especially on a plane unless you are willing to fork out more for paying excess luggage weight lol!
+You won’t even think of carrying the free weights with you while traveling especially on a plane unless you are willing to fork out more for paying for excess luggage weight lol!

 Again, the resistance bands are very versatile pieces of fitness equipment.
 You can literally work out in any angle or direction you want through the stretching resistance compared to free weights.

 Space-wise, it is ideal having resistance bands as it just doesn’t need a lot of space.
-Just hang it behind your door or leave it on under your bed after a workout.
-Free weights like the dumbbells are heavy and bulky and take quite a space inside your home.
+Just hang it behind your door or leave it under your bed after a workout.
+Free weights like dumbbells are heavy and bulky and take quite a space inside your home.